-If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
-HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

-People interested in HVAC quickly discover why these careers are continuing to grow.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts older equipment.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.
+There are several reasons why these careers are continuing to grow.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
-Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most important, you’ll be knowledgeable about:
+Most work with both homeowners and business owners.
+And, most importantly, you’ll receive a comprehensive education about:

 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
-This shortage is because of several things, including an aging workforce and competition from other industries.
-It's also more likely for young people to start pursuing college degrees instead of a licensed trade like HVAC.
+Qualified HVAC technicians are in high demand because of the current shortage in the industry.
+There are several reasons for this discrepancy, such as more retirements and competition from other industries.
+It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?

-- Work in awkward settings, such as tight or messy spaces.
+- Work in awkward settings, like tight or dusty spaces.

 - Work evenings, weekends and overtime during peak demand.